-Bump maps are grayscale images that allow you to fake detail in 3D objects.
+Bump maps are grayscale images allowing you to fake details in 3D objects.
+The actual 3D geometry is not changed in any way.
 The detail that they generate is simply a lighting trick on the surface of 3D objects.
-The actual 3D geometry is not changed in any way.

-Even though Bump Maps can be very useful in many projects, their drawback is that in certain angles they do not look very realistic.
+Even though Bump Maps can be handy in many projects, their drawback is that they do not look very realistic in certain angles.

 Normal Maps in Photoshop 3D

 Normal Maps are very similar to bump maps.
-They also allow you to fake the illusion of depth and detail on a 3D object without actually adding any 3D geometry.
-But Normal maps do it in a different way.
+They also allow you to fake the illusion of depth and detail on a 3D object without adding any 3D geometry.
+But Normal maps do it differently.

-A normal map uses RGB information that corresponds to the X, Y and Z axis in 3D space.
-The RGB channels tell Photoshop the direction of the surface normals are oriented in for each and every polygon.
+A Normal Map uses RGB information corresponding to the X, Y, and Z-axis in 3D space.
+The RGB channels tell Photoshop the direction of the surface normals are oriented for every polygon.

 Depth Maps in Photoshop 3D